Admyral-Security/admyral/README.md

 ## Security
 Security is a foundational element of Admyral.
 We're dedicated to safeguarding our project with robust security measures, while also adhering to best practices in secure coding to mitigate vulnerabilities.
-Visit SECURITY for more details.
+Visit [SECURITY.md](https://github.com/Admyral-Security/admyral/blob/main/SECURITY.md) for more details.

 ## FAQ